Ada-Sidor/RobotFramework-Project/README.md

 ## Executed Tests

-The project includes 9 automated tests covering various aspects of the Mazowieckie Railway website's functionality:
+The project includes 9 automated tests covering various aspects of Koleje Mazowieckie website's functionality:

 1. Test-01 - Test searching for a connection, selecting a ticket, and adding it to the cart
 2. Test-02 - Test searching for a connection with empty fields